BSVino/Blender/README.md

 * A render from 3d view position command
 * Turning off render of a lamp should stop if from lighting the 3d view.
 * Overreliance on middle mouse button.
+* The translate/scale/rotate buttons on the toolbar on the right are pointless and should be removed.